czernous/persian-hugo/exampleSite/content/post/researching-copywriting.md

 He shared a story of his time as a copywriting teacher.
 Whereby, he asked students to imagine they each had a burger stand and their stand had one advantage.

-Some of his students chose premium meat, others chose buns with seeds etc. He said if he had one advantage it would beat everyone else’s.
+Some of his students chose premium meat.
+Others chose buns with seeds etc. He said if he had one advantage it would beat everyone else’s.
 Can you guess his advantage?
 It was a starving crowd.

-This statement really resonated with me.
-Because similar to the burger story your content needs a starving crowd.
-You need to find an audience so desperate to consume your content because it solves their problem.
+This statement resonated with me.
+Because like the burger story your content needs a starving crowd.
+You need to find an audience so desperate to consume your content.
+Because it solves their problem.

 ## **2. Company research**

 When writing content for your business.
 You should know jot down everything about your business.
 This will help you create content that aligns with your brand.
 Start with these questions:

 * What is your story?
 * How did you start your business?